2013 Detroit Lions season: Week 15: vs. Baltimore Ravens

 The Lions hoped to keep their slim lead for the NFC North division title.
-Playing against the Ravens, Detroit would rally in the first quarter before Baltimore's Justin Tucker kicked three field goals to give his team a halftime lead, 9–7.
-After trailing 12–10 in the third quarter, the Lions would take a 16–12 lead with another touchdown and a failed 2-point conversion.
+Playing against the Ravens, Detroit rallied in the first quarter before Baltimore's Justin Tucker kicked three field goals to give his team a halftime lead, 9–7.
+After trailing 12–10 in the third quarter, the Lions took a 16–12 lead with another touchdown and a failed two-point conversion.
 Turnovers again doomed the Lions.
 Matthew Stafford threw an interception, the third Lions turnover, late in the game, with Detroit clinging to a 16–15 lead.
-That would give Justin Tucker a chance at a 61-yard field goal, which he converted to give Baltimore an 18–16 victory.
+That gave Justin Tucker a chance at a 61-yard field goal, which he converted to give Baltimore an 18–16 victory.
 With the shocking loss, the Lions fell to 7–7 and third place within their division.

 Week 16: vs. New York Giants

 In their home finale, the Lions met the Giants in a game that the Lions needed to win to stay in the division race.
 The Lions were having trouble scoring and could only muster a field goal before halftime while the Giants built 13 points to maintain their lead.
-The Lions would manage to return by scoring 17 unanswered points in the third and fourth quarters.
+The Lions managed to return by scoring 17 unanswered points in the third and fourth quarters.
 However, an interception thrown by Stafford led to the Giants tying the game.
 As the clock ran out with the score tied, Head Coach Jim Schwartz decided to let the game go into overtime despite Detroit possessing two timeouts.
 This led to many fans booing at the decision, and Schwartz appeared to yell angrily at the booing crowd.
 After both teams went 3 and out with the Giants having the starting possession, the Giants managed to record a 45-yard field goal to win the game and seal the Lions' fate.

 Week 17: at Minnesota Vikings

-To end the season, the Lions had a re-match against division rival Minnesota Vikings in the last-ever game at the Metrodome in Minneapolis.
+To end the season, the Lions had a rematch against division rival Minnesota Vikings in the last ever game at the Hubert H. Humphrey Metrodome in Minneapolis.
 With both teams resting injured superstars (Adrian Peterson for Minnesota and Calvin Johnson for Detroit), the Vikings won the low-scoring contest, 14–13.